Master of Social Work Program Mission

 - Serve as leaders who advance social, economic, and environmental justice, promote human rights, and engage in social action to eliminate oppressive conditions for all people.

-- Serve as leaders that value and appreciate human relationships and diversity in its multiple forms and who model and advocate for inclusive practices and cultural humility.
+- Serve as leaders that value and appreciate human relationships, access, and success, and who model and advocate for practices that enhance cultural humility.

 - Practice life-long learning, engage in scientific inquiry, and utilize critical thinking to inform practice at all system levels.